webaware/eway-payment-gateway/readme.txt

 ## Upgrade Notice

-### 5.0.2
+### 5.1.0

-update list of Eway error codes with descriptions; tested up to WooCommerce 7.7
+prevent fatal error in Event Espresso with no CSE key; support WooCommerce HPOS; tested to WooCommerce 8.2

 ## Changelog

 [The full changelog can be found on GitHub](https://github.com/webaware/eway-payment-gateway/blob/master/changelog.md).
 Recent entries:

+### 5.1.0

+Released 2023-10-30

+* fixed: prevent fatal error in Event Espresso when no Client Side Encryption key is present
+* fixed: support for WooCommerce HPOS (high performance order storage)
+* changed: marked as tested up to WooCommerce 8.2

 ### 5.0.2